diptigandhi24/frappe/frappe/public/js/bloomstack/controllers/web_components/README.md

 ### Breakpoint prefix

-We support the following screen breakpoints following along bootstrap values.
+We support the following viewport based breakpoints following along bootstrap values.
 Breakpoints triger in a cascading fashion from smallest to largest:

 | breakpoint | width |
 |:-:|-|